Azure-Samples/azure-files-samples/AzFileDiagnostics/Windows/readme.md

 ```
 - The output file (.zip) will be generated in the output directory.

-**Example 3: If the issue cannot be easily reproduced, perform the following steps to stop the SMB logs when any anomaly is detected:**
+**Example 3: If the issue cannot be easily reproduced, perform the following steps to stop the logs when any anomaly is detected:**

 - Run the following PowerShell command:
 ```powershell